Creating a Singularity image from a biobox Docker image

 should be executed in the Singularity container.
 In this case, the

-is the command
+command is assemble default, since assemble is the command

-specified as the ENTRYPOINT
+specified as the ENTRYPOINT in the bioboxes/velvet

-option to the assemble
+Dockerfile.
+The default option to the assemble command causes

 the container to run Velvet with the default options, which are

-specified in the bioboxes/velvet
+specified in the bioboxes/velvet Taskfile.

 When everything is done correctly, you should see Velvet output